William Ernest Henley: In art and popular culture

 He's the ruffian on the stair.

 Henley's 1887 Villon's Straight Tip to All Cross Coves (a free translation of François Villon's Tout aux tavernes et aux filles) was recited by Ricky Jay as part of his solo show, Ricky Jay and His 52 Assistants (1994).
-The poem was set to music and release with a video in July 2020 by the folk band Stick in the Wheel.
+The poem was set to music and release with a video in July 2020 by folk band Stick in the Wheel.